hallpaz/colorization-masks-gans/docs/index.md

 #### Keynote presentation:

-You'll find embedded below the keynote presented on the last class of the course.
+You'll find embedded below the keynote presented

-<iframe src="https://www.icloud.com/keynote/0Wyocnu0kmSktCDVyBD7OOWEQ?embed=true" width="640" height="500" frameborder="0" allowfullscreen="1" referrer="no-referrer"></iframe>
+<iframe src="https://www.icloud.com/keynote/0Wyocnu0kmSktCDVyBD7OOWEQ?embed=true" width="100%" height="100%" frameborder="0" style="position:absolute;top:0;left:0;" allowfullscreen="1" referrer="no-referrer"></iframe>

+#### Source code

+The source code for this project is available at this <a target="_blank">Github repository</a>.
+The dataset used for training is XXXXXXX.

 # Inspirations